© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moot Mound 400m west of Knox Bridge is a scheduled monument protected by Historic England under reference 1013147.
 View the official record →

-Moot Mound, situated approximately 400 metres west of Knox Bridge in Kent, is a raised earthwork of medieval date.
+Moot Mound, located approximately 400 metres west of Knox Bridge in Kent, is a potentially Saxon or medieval earthwork of uncertain original function.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013147.

 Moot Mound 400m west of Knox Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013147.